Sandland Chapel

-Sandland Chapel (Sandland kapell) is a chapel of the Church of Norway in Loppa Municipality in Troms og Finnmark county, Norway.
+Sandland Chapel (Sandland kapell) is a chapel of the Church of Norway in Loppa Municipality in Finnmark county, Norway.
 It is located in the village of Sandland.
 It is an annex chapel for the Loppa parish which is part of the Alta prosti (deanery) in the Diocese of Nord-Hålogaland.
 The white, wooden chapel was built in a long church style in 1971 using plans drawn up by the architect Reidar Martinsen.